FC Barcelona: Visca Barça!

 FC Barcelona Players and Manager

-Cruyff, Maradona, Ronaldo and Ronaldinho have all won the hallowed crimson and blue shirt in seasons past, collecting plenty of trophies en route, but today’s squad certainly boasts some illustrious players too.
-None of course more impressive than the peerless Lionel Messi, who in 2014 surpassed Telmo Zarra’s near fifty record of 251 all time goals in top flight Spanish football… and he’s still going strong!
-In recent years the team has also added the much-hyped Brazilian star, Neymar to the squad (now sadly departed), as well as the controversial but brilliant Luis Suarez.
+Cruyff, Maradona, (Brazilian) Ronaldo and Ronaldinho have all won the hallowed crimson and blue shirt in seasons past, collecting plenty of trophies en route, but today’s squad certainly boasts some illustrious players too.
+None of course more impressive than the peerless Lionel Messi, who in 2014 surpassed Telmo Zarra’s near fifty record of 251 all time goals in top flight Spanish football… and he’s still going strong in 2019/2020.

 If you are looking for box seats or VIP tickets to a game then check out our article about corporate hospitality, which includes a big section about corporate entertainment at FC Barcelona.
 Or more simply, drop us a line with your requirements and we’ll be able to get you a quote.